rhnvrm/linkpage/README.md

 ### Using Docker

 You can also use docker to run linkpage.
-Running the following command in a directory will initialize the config file and database file for you.
+Running the following command in will initialize the config file and database file for you in a docker volume called `linkpage`.

-`docker run -v app.db:/linkpage -p 8000:8000 rhnvrm/linkpage:latest ./linkpage --init`
+`docker run -v linkpage:/linkpage -p 8000:8000 rhnvrm/linkpage:latest ./linkpage --init`

 After this, you can run the following command to start the app.

-`docker run -v app.db:/linkpage -p 8000:8000 rhnvrm/linkpage:latest ./linkpage`
+`docker run -v linkpage:/linkpage -p 8000:8000 rhnvrm/linkpage:latest ./linkpage`

 ## Developer Setup